uizaio/uiza-android-player-sdk/README.md

 **Note:** Some Android emulators do not properly implement components of Android’s media stack, and as a result do not support UizaSDK.
 This is an issue with the emulator, not with UizaSDK.
 Android’s official emulator (“Virtual Devices” in Android Studio) supports UizaSDK provided the system image has an API level of at least 23.
 System images with earlier API levels do not support UizaSDK.
 The level of support provided by third party emulators varies.
 Issues running UizaSDK on third party emulators should be reported to the developer of the emulator rather than to the UizaSDK team.
 Where possible, we recommend testing media applications on physical devices rather than emulators.

 ## Error message
-Check this [class](https://github.com/uizaio/uiza-android-sdk/blob/master/uzplayer/src/main/java/com/uiza/sdk/exceptions/UZException.java) you can know error code and error message when use UizaSDK.
+Check this [class](https://github.com/uizaio/uiza-android-sdk/blob/master/uzplayer/src/main/java/com/uiza/sdk/exceptions/ErrorConstant.java) you can know error code and error message when use UZPlayer.

 ## Support